coolnetworks/COOLForge/README.md

 **Traditional approach:** Deploy each script individually to Level.io.
 When you update a script, you must redeploy it.

-**Launcher approach:** Deploy `Script_Launcher.ps1` once.
+**Launcher approach:** Deploy a launcher once.
 Your scripts live in GitHub.
 Update GitHub = all endpoints get the update automatically.

 ### Benefits